Tiendil/feeds.fun/README.md

 - news: right column does not placed at the right border of the window
 - normal font size of tags in side panel?
 - on rule creationg we should reload scores, but not change sorting?
 In any case, something should visually change
+- side panel: select boxes and buttons have different heights

 # Feeds Fun